TonyHongtaoWu/RainMamba/README.md

 If you find this repository helpful to your research, please consider citing the following:
 ```
 @article{wu2024rainmamba,
-  title = {RainMamba: Enhanced Locality Learning with State Space Models for Video Deraining},
+  title={RainMamba: Enhanced Locality Learning with State Space Models for Video Deraining},
-  author = {Hongtao Wu and Yijun Yang and Huihui Xu and Weiming Wang and Jinni Zhou and Lei Zhu},
+  author={Wu, Hongtao and Yang, Yijun and Xu, Huihui and Wang, Weiming and Zhou, Jinni and Zhu, Lei},
   journal={arXiv preprint arXiv:2407.21773},
-  year = {2024},
+  year={2024}
 }
 ```
 If you have any questions or suggestion about our project, please feel free to contact us by email at hwu375@connect.hkust-gz.edu.cn.